rhysburnie/persist-tool/README.md

 Based on the combined requirements the tool provides the following:

-- automatically stringify / parse data
+- [x] automatically stringify / parse data
-- optionally auto prefix and or suffix keys
+- [x] optionally auto prefix and or suffix keys
-- optionally provide mechanism to sync data changed between tabs
+- [x] optionally provide mechanism to sync data changed between tabs
-- optionally use obfuscation for the store values
+- [x] optionally use obfuscation for the store values
-- (undecided) provide ability to define the storage technically this already possible, however many alternates use promises, so to fully support we will have to use async / await no bit deal just not sure we need it at the mo.
+- [ ] (undecided) provide ability to define the storage technically this already possible, however many alternates use promises, so to fully support we will have to use async / await no bit deal just not sure we need it at the mo.
-- bactch calls
+- [x] bactch calls
       the existing project has a Persist utility that batched calls with a debounce, this is due to calls being made frequently in short timeframes.
       ~~this would add more complexity to the code and I'm undecided about it, and perhaps it should be the responsibility of the consumer.~~ extension class `PersistToolBatch`
-- provide a "no opperation" instance (more on that later)
+- [x] provide a "no opperation" instance (more on that later)
+- [x] a way to `clear` that doesnt clear other persists

 ## API